 At this stage, prospects are comparing your offering with your competitors’.
 Chances are, you already have a lot of content to leverage here: product specs, proposal templates, pitch decks.
 (Producing product collateral has never been a challenge for marketers.)

-The challenge, then, is not in finding the right kind of content, but creating a framework around it that helps your buyer connect with it.
+The challenge, then, is not in finding the right kind of content, but creating a predictive content targeting framework around it that helps your buyer connect with it.
 “Know your audience” means more here than at any other time in the sales cycle.
 The content you provide at this stage—whether over email or in person—must be crafted with them in mind, and should be detailed but concise, ultra-focused while still describing the context in which each feature or widget operates.

 To repeat for emphasis, your one-sheeters and decks must continue the narrative that you started during the consideration stage.
 Dry specs mean glazed-over eyes.
 Start with the issue your prospect cares about the most, present a solution, and THEN dive into the specifics.
 The better the story you can create around your offering, the more memorable it will be when the prospect has to decide between your brand and three others.
 The more audience-centric your content, the better your odds.
 It’s really that simple.

 Sales has a content problem, and it’s because sellers are often too far removed from discussions about the content they need.
-They’ll need to guide prospects through each phase, and that means supporting every conversation, email thread, and pitch with thoughtful, prospect-oriented storytelling, when the prospect needs it, on the channels they’re most often using.
+They’ll need to guide prospects through each phase, and that means supporting every conversation, email thread, and pitch with thoughtful, prospect-oriented predictive content targeting, when the prospect needs it, on the channels they’re most often using.
 Follow that formula, and watch your sales leaders deliver better results within a matter of months.